JanSharp/VRCLockstep/notes.md

 - [ ] make tick timing more consistent around master changes to improve RealtimeAtTick's usefulness
 - [x] pretty sure tick start time is meaningless while catching up, but it's part of the api now...
 - [ ] reconsider adding local player id to the lockstep api.
 It's needed like all the time
+- [ ] does the local player exist already in the client states game state at the time of OnClientBeginCatchUp being raised?
+- [ ] deduplicate UI updates in info UI now that latency preferences changes raise events
+- [ ] use the new CustomRaisedEvent attribute system for lockstep events

 TODO: ensure that any functions that previously were guaranteed to only ever run on the master are now checking if the local client is still master